fourat2018/property-manager/README.md

 ## database
 simple H2 in memory database, using ***Slick*** plugin to avoid writing hardcoded SQL queries, which can simplify the migration from a db provider to another
+On the Branch ***postgres-migration***, a set up is made to connect to a Postgres database hosted on amazon RDS (This has been made after the deliveries of the test and for learning purposes)
 ## UI
 the code is in different github repo https://github.com/fourat2018/property-manager-ui